 Is a $0 IBR or PAYE payment legit?

-One of the great advantages to having federal student loans is that there are repayment plans based upon your income rather than how much you owe.
+One of the great advantages of having federal student loans is that there are repayment plans based upon your income rather than how much you owe.

 How does a $0 payment work?